John Orchard (doctor): Australian Football League

 He spent over 20 years as the injury surveillance coordinator for the AFL.
 During this time injury surveillance drove many rules changes in the league including the centre-circle line (which reduced the rate of knee posterior cruciate ligament injuries in ruckmen) and reductions in permitted interchange to prevent muscle strains.

 National Rugby League

 As Sydney Roosters doctor, he was outspoken on the need to ban the shoulder charge tackle in the NRL prior to this occurring.

 Cricket

-He campaigned for the introduction of substitutes for concussion in cricket and was the doctor at an Australian domestic game when this rule was first used in 2016.
+He campaigned for the introduction of substitutes in general and particularly for concussion in cricket and was the doctor at an Australian domestic game when this rule was first used in 2016.
 He was cited as having been a key driver of change when the International Cricket Council introduced Concussion substitutes in 2019, along with conducting research in general regarding concussion in cricket.

-He also had a role in cricket making a boundary rope compulsory after reporting on injuries caused by fence collisions.
+He also had a role in cricket making a boundary rope compulsory after reporting on injuries caused by fence collisions, and was involved in better management of stress fractures in fast bowlers during the 2010s.
+He assisted with treatment of Nic Maddinson when he was diagnosed with testicular cancer.

 Research

-He is an academic (Adjunct Professor) at the University of Sydney and has published over 200 research papers with over 10000 citations.
+He is an academic (Adjunct Professor) at the University of Sydney and has published over 300 research papers with over 20000 citations, with high output of research into cricket injuries.
 He is a co-author on multiple International Olympic Committee consensus expert statements on preventing injuries in sport.
+He has campaigned for funding to better match evidence in the management of musculoskeletal injuries.